notepad-plus-plus/npp-usermanual/content/docs/auto-completion.md

 ### Displayed Completion List

 When you use [Manual Completion](#manual-completion), the list will only show the items that were manually triggered -- so either only the word list or only the function list.
 If [Automatic completion](#automatic-completion) is triggered, the list will show both words and functions that match.
-As of v8.3.1, the completion list will use the <i>fx</i> icon to help the user tell the difference between the "[Function completion](#function-completion)" items (from the configuration file) and "[Word completion](#word-completion)" items (from the active document).
+As of v8.3.1, the completion list will use the <i>fx</i> icon to help the user tell the difference between the "[Function completion](#function-completion)" items (keywords and functions from the configuration file will get the <i>fx</i> icon) and "[Word completion](#word-completion)" items (words from the active document will _not_ have the icon).

 ## Auto-completion Settings